ryosuzuki/homepage/content/projects/realitysketch.md

-## Step 1: Track an Ojbect
+## Step 1: Track an Object

-For embedded and responsive graphics, the graphical elements need to be tightly coupled with physical objects and environ- ments.
+For embedded and responsive graphics, the graphical elements need to be tightly coupled with physical objects and environments.
 Thus, capturing and tracking an object is vital to make the graphics dynamically change and move.
 To specify an object, the user enters the selection mode and then taps an object on the screen.
 Once selected, our system highlights the selected object with a white contour line and starts tracking the object in the 3D scene.

 In our current implementation, the system tracks objects based on color tracking implemented with OpenCV.
 When the user taps an object on the screen, the algorithm gets the HSV value at the x and y position.
 Then the system captures similar colors at each frame based on a certain upper and lower threshold range.
 This color tracking was fast enough for most of our applications (e.g., 20-30 FPS with iPad Pro 11 inch 2018).